EvoTestOps/AISysRev/README.md

 [1]  Huotala, A., Kuutila, M., Ralph, P., & Mäntylä, M. (2024).
 The promise and challenges of using llms to accelerate the screening process of systematic reviews.
 Proceedings of the 28th International Conference on Evaluation and Assessment in Software Engineering, 262–271. [https://doi.org/10.1145/3661167.3661172](https://doi.org/10.1145/3661167.3661172)

 [2] Huotala A, Kuutila M, Mäntylä M. SESR-Eval: Dataset for Evaluating LLMs in the Title-Abstract Screening of Systematic Reviews.
-In Proceedings of the The 19th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement 2025 Oct 218 (pp. 1-12) [https://arxiv.org/abs/2507.19027](https://arxiv.org/abs/2507.19027)
+In Proceedings of the The 19th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM) 2025 Oct 218 (pp. 1-12) [https://arxiv.org/abs/2507.19027](https://arxiv.org/abs/2507.19027)